keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/_index.md

   keptnAppCreationRequestTimeoutSeconds: 30
 ```

-Apply the file and restart KLT to pick up the new config:
+Apply the file and restart Keptn to pick up the new config:

 ```shell
 kubectl apply -f collectorconfig.yaml